What Does Data Roaming Mean?

 Data Roaming Definition

-As mentioned briefly earlier, roaming is the continued usage of data (or voice) once you are outside of your mobile provider's coverage area.
+As mentioned briefly earlier, roaming is the continued usage of data (or voice) once you are outside of your service provider's coverage area.
 In other words, it's what allows you to have internet access and perform activities like check e-mail, use social media, and browse the app store no matter where you are.

 It's important to note that there are two types of roaming: domestic roaming and international roaming.
-Domestic roaming is typically free, and your provider may give you a certain allotment of data before you're shut off.
-However, it's international roaming charges that are the killer of your money.
-In fact, as of 2015 and according to Juniper Research via Conde Nast Traveler, international data roaming fees for all consumers are on track to generate $42 billion in revenue for wireless providers in 2018.
+Domestic roaming is typically free, and your mobile operator may give you a certain allotment of data before you're shut off.
+However, it's international roaming charges that are your phone bill's enemy.
+In fact, as of 2015 and according to Juniper Research via Conde Nast Traveler, international data roaming fees for all consumers are on track to generate $42 billion in revenue for wireless carriers in 2018.
 That's a lot.

-According to Rick Steves' Europe traveling site, if you rely on a normal plan, you may face average charges of roughly $1.50 per minute for voice calls, 50 cents to send each text message, 5 cents to receive a text message, and $20 to download a single MB of data.
+According to Rick Steves' Europe traveling site, if you rely on your service provider's normal plan, you may face average charges of roughly $1.50 per minute for voice calls, 50 cents to send each text message, 5 cents to receive a text message, and $20 to download a single MB of data.

 How to Avoid International Roaming Charges

-Let's face it - you're going to be hit hard if you rely on your phone during your international travels without a specific international package.
-Not only are the roaming rates expensive, but you can easily be charged simply by answering a phone call or leaving a voicemail message, so you need to be aware of your mobile usage outside of the U.S. A Wall Street Journal article has gone so far as to highlight a flight attendant's tale of how he made just a few calls to New York during his vacation in the Dominican Republic, only to later discover that he racked up a $400 phone bill.
+Let's face it: you're going to be hit hard if you travel internationally without a specific international package.
+Not only are the roaming rates expensive, but you can easily incur overage charges simply by answering a phone call or leaving a voicemail message, so you need to be aware of your mobile usage outside of the U.S. A Wall Street Journal article has gone so far as to highlight a flight attendant's tale of how he made just a few calls to New York during his vacation in the Dominican Republic, only to later discover that he racked up a $400 phone bill.

 There are a few ways to avoid international roaming charges, depending on your device, but here are just basic ways for you to avoid data roaming charges: